 - Unrest.
 Global and national economic instability make businesses uneasy.
 Nevertheless, you may still need additional hands.
 Contractors, as we mentioned, are less of a commitment.

 - Immediate needs.
 Look for contractors when you need assistance right away.
 Skip multiple rounds of interviews, waiting for offer acceptance, and resignation time.
 It typically takes six weeks to hire a full-time employee.
-Sometimes contractors only need a day or two weeks’ notice to get started.
+Sometimes contractors only need a day or two weeks’ notice to Hire Today.

 How to Build a Flexible Workforce